 [Explanatory Note: This section was included to allow for off permit replacement of engines that may have existing federally enforceable limits.
-For replacement engines which trigger new applicable requirements (i.e., NSPS, NESHAP, etc.), the minor permit modification process (Section IV.I of this permit) shall be utilized to maintain the permitted emission limits of the replaced engine and incorporate the new applicable requirements.]
+For replacement engines which trigger new applicable requirements (i.e., NSPS, NESHAP, etc.), the minor permit modification process (Section IV.I of this permit) shall be utilized to maintain the permitted emission limits of the replaced engine and incorporate the new applicable requirements.
+A replacement engine for TS6B-1 shall be considered a new unit and thus subject to the initial compliance test required by Section II.C. and all other conditions applicable to units TS6B-1 in this permit.]